Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 what care we for fine reception areas check out the new office rug!

-So I took the leap of freelance faith one year ago now.
+So, I took the leap of freelance faith one year ago.
 I started with just one contract (that’s all you need) and an old laptop (such a bad idea).
-A year later and I’m busy and increasingly teaming up with industry mates to deliver on a wider brief.
+A year later, I’m busy and increasingly teaming up with industry mates to deliver on a wider brief.

-And I’m know I shouldn’t boast but also the proud owner of:
+I know I shouldn’t boast, but I’m also the proud owner of:

-• A comfortable office chair (couldn’t actually stand after that first month perched on rustic dining room chair);
+• A comfortable office chair (couldn’t actually stand after that first month perched on a rustic dining room chair).

-• A dog (absolutely not essential and quite possibly a really bad idea but I’m sticking with it.)
+• A dog (not essential and quite possibly a terrible idea, but I’m sticking with it).

 I’ve celebrated making it to Year One with a new office rug and several cocktail parties for those who have looked after me most. (“Mind the rug!”).
 Forgive this nostalgic moment while I reflect on the year gone by…